Ballet fantastique in four acts and seven scenes with a prologue and epilogue

 Grand Ballabile – La Rose de Bengale

 One of the most celebrated passages of The Talisman in Imperial Russia was the Grand Ballabile – La Rose de Bengale of the second act.
 The context of this Grand Ballabile was one of Ella and Uragan’s attempts to retrieve the talisman from Noureddin, in which Ella appeared to him in the guise of the Goddess of the Flowers to entice him to give up the talisman.
 In Petipa’s production, Ella made her entrance by rising out of a giant rose bush, accompanied by ballerinas who represented precious stones and the four elements of Fire, Water, Air and Earth.

 “Le Talisman Pas de deux”

 The only piece that is performed today in reference to The Talisman is the so-called Le Talisman Pas de deux.
 However, despite popular belief, this pas de deux is not the creation of Petipa and has nothing to do with either his original 1889 production or his 1895 revival.
 It is, in fact, a Soviet-era creation that was created by Pyotr Gusev in 1955.
-The music used for this pas de deux is a pastiche of various pieces by Drigo and Cesare Pugni.
+The music used for this pas de deux is a pastiche of various pieces by Drigo, Cesare Pugni and the Soviet composer Alexander Bocharov.
 However, most of the music is from the full-length score of The Talisman:

 - Entrée – the Valse des espirits from the prologue of The Talisman

 - Adage – an adagio from the final act of The Talisman

-- Male Variation – Variation of Ta-Hor from the Act 2 Grand Pas d’action of The Pharaoh’s Daughter
+- Male Variation – Male variation from the Act 2 Grand Pas des Cariatides of The Pharaoh’s Daughter

 - Coda – a waltz-coda from the first act of The Talisman